nhu313/blog/processes.md

 Processes
 ====================
-In Elixir, processes are lightweight, concurrent, independent 'worker'.
-They are similar to thread, but they are not the same as the operating system process or thread.
-They are Erlang's processes.
+Process is a unit of concurrency in Elixir.
+It is lightweight, concurrent, independent.
 You can create thousands of these on a personal computer without much trouble.
 In this blog, we will walk learn how to create and use processes.
 I assume you are familiar with Elixir.
 If you are not, check out the "Getting Started" guide.

 Alright, let's fire up our `iex` in the command line and get started.
+The interactive shell runs on a process.
+You can check a process

 To create a new process, call the Kernel [spawn](http://elixir-lang.org/docs/stable/elixir/Kernel.html#spawn/1) function.

 ```bash
 > spawn(fn -> IO.puts "I'm alive!" end)